LuckyMax0722/nuImages/README.md

 │           ├── ...
 ```

+### COCO
-5. If you want to use DETR for training and inference on the nuImages dataset, first set the model version in ``lib/config.py``.
+If you want to use DETR for training and inference on the nuImages dataset, first set the model version in ``lib/config.py``.
 ```angular2html
 # Model
 CONF.model = EasyDict()